-Email marketing messages that we send may contain tracking beacons/tracked clickable links or similar server technologies in order to track subscriber activity within those messages.
+Email marketing messages that we send may contain tracking beacons/tracked clickable links or similar server technologies to track activity within those messages.
 Where used, such marketing messages may record a range of data such as: times, dates, IP addresses, opens, clicks, forwards, geographic and demographic data.
-Such data (within its limitations) will show the activity each subscriber made for that email campaign.
+Such data (within its limitations) will show the activity each recipient made for that email campaign.